aidantwoods/swift-paseto/Documentation/README.md

 this all as required reading, however actual usage is very simple, see [wrapping up](#example) for a full usage example.

-In the Swift library, each version of Paseto will have the following methods.
+In the Swift library, each version of Paseto will have the following methods:
 ```swift
 encrypt(_:with:footer:)
 decrypt(_:with:)